jzw2/rust-capr/docs/main.typ

 #figure(lp.rule([A], [B], [X #lp.dash() Y]), caption: [Sound Law with context]) <withcontext>

 where the variables $A, B, X, Y$ can represent strings, or potential features.
+The dash can be viewed as a "hole" in which the change happens.
 The variables $X, Y$ represent the left hand side and right hand side contexts.
+These contexts frequently represent single phonemes, but could also represent classes of phonemes, or multiple phonemes concatenated together.

 Phonetic features sometimes allow for a more succinct pattern in expressing a sound law, and may also reveal a more general pattern.
-For instance, Grimm's law is a sound change encompasses 12 smaller sound laws as shown in @grimm
+For instance, Grimm's law is a law that happened in Germanic languages.
+It is why the stop series in Germanic frequently do not match with the languages in the PIE family.
+Written out completely, it is a sound change encompasses 12 smaller sound laws as shown in @grimm

 #figure(